tokamak-network/tonstarter-contracts/docgen/docs/stake/Stake1Logic.md

 - `stakeContract`: the stake contract address created

-- `phase`: the phase of FLD platform
+- `phase`: the phase of TOS platform

 ###### Stake1Logic-ClosedSale-address-